 Be sure to open TCP/UDP ports through your router settings.
 You have to open your own TCP/UDP ports.
 The port number must be between 1024 and 65535.
-Remember that every router has its own design interface.
+Remember that every router has its own interface design.
 At the moment I am using a D-Link router.
 As an example, I have opened TCP port 6699 and UDP port 6699 for HTTP connections.
 For HTTPS connections I’ve opened TCP port 9898 and UDP port 9898.
 Follow the instructions in the image below:

 Go to Control Panel / Network / DSM Settings and add DSM ports 6699 for HTTP and 9898 for HTTPS.
 After that click Apply.
 A friendly reminder, you don’t need to choose these exact ports – they are just an example.
 You can choose any ports you want so long as they’re between 1024 and 65535.
 Follow the instructions in the image below: